sunilsharma08/IGCMenu/README.md

 # IGCMenu
 IGCMenu library gives easy way to create **Grid** and **Circular** menu in app.

-This is light weight and highly customisable.
+This is light weight and highly customisable menu.Support iOS 7 and above.

 <table>
   <tr>